 The contributions of this paper are as follows.
-We provide a comprehensive {modeling and analysis} framework for the inertia placement problem in power grids to optimize an $\mathcal{H}_2$ coherency index subject to capacity and budget constraints.
+We provide a comprehensive {modeling and analysis} framework for the inertia placement problem in power grids to optimize an $\mathscr{H}_2$ coherency index subject to capacity and budget constraints.
 The optimal inertia placement problem is characteristically non-convex, yet we are able to provide explicit upper and lower bounds on the performance index.
 Additionally, we show that the problem admits an elegant and strictly convex reformulation for a performance index reflecting the effort of primary control which is often advocated as a remedy to low-inertia stability issues.
 In this case, the optimal inertia placement problem reduces to a standard resource allocation problem, where the cost of each resource is proportional to the ratio of expected disturbance over inertia.

 A similar simplification of the problem is obtained under some reasonable assumptions on the ratio between the disturbance and the damping coefficient at every node.
-For the case of a two-area network, a closed-form global allocation is derived, and a series of observations are discussed.
+For the case of a two-area network, a closed-form analysis is possible, and a series of observations are discussed.

 Furthermore, we develop a computational approach based on a gradient formula that allows us to find a locally optimal solution for large networks and arbitrary parameters.
-We show how the combinatorial problem of allocating a limited number of inertia-emulating units can be also incorporated into this numerical method via a sparsity-promoting approach. {\tr Finally, any system norm such as $\mathcal H_{2}$ assumes that the location of the disturbance (or a distribution thereof) is known.
+We show how the combinatorial problem of allocating a limited number of inertia-emulating units can be also incorporated into this numerical method via a sparsity-promoting approach.
+Finally, any system norm such as $\mathscr H_{2}$ assumes that the location of the disturbance (or a distribution thereof) is known.
 While empirical fault distributions are usually known based on historical data, the truly problematic faults in power grids are rare events that are poorly captured by any disturbance distribution.
-To safeguard against such faults, we also present a robust formulation of the inertia allocation problem in which we optimize the $\mathcal{H}_2$ norm with respect to the worst possible disturbance.}
+To safeguard against such faults, we also present a robust formulation of the inertia allocation problem in which we optimize the $\mathscr{H}_2$ norm with respect to the worst possible disturbance.